fabioberger/coinbase-go/README.md

 ## Testing

+In order to run the tests for this library, you will first need to install the Testify/Assert dependency with the following command:

+ `go get github.com/stretchr/testify/assert`

-If you'd like to contribute code or modify this library, you can run the test suite by executing the following in the command line:
+To run the test suite, execute the following in your command line:

  `go test ./... -v`